SUNET/pkcs11_ca/README.md

 # TODO: lookup extract RSA sig from GPG sig, should be possible so we can sign with current gpg yubikey signs
+# Check, create and insert root ca in main.py not in postgres.py